-Sam, meet Mickey, the self-described “Wardeness of the North.”
+Sam, meet M, the self-described “Wardeness of the North.”

-In an exclusive interview, Mickey, who asked to be referred to by her nickname, describes her shock upon returning from spring break to learn that her treasured crossbow had been confiscated from her single dorm room.
+In an exclusive interview, M, who asked to be referred to by her abbreviated first name, describes her shock upon returning from spring break to learn that her treasured crossbow had been confiscated from her single dorm room.

 Realizing that her love of whimsy had led her to violate the campus policy on dangerous weapons, she voluntarily turned in a second weapon—a sword, given to her as a parting gift from her ex-boyfriend, which she refers to as “Dark Sister.”